-- In order for a course to be assigned a common or unique course number, all institutions that offer the discipline in which the proposed course resides must agree that at least 80 percent of the content of the proposed course is common.
-Every institution must be contacted via email to review the content of the proposed course.
-The syllabus or similar course document in which the course content can be evaluated must be attached to the notification email.
-To facilitate a response within the deadlines outlined under subsection 4 of this section, the notification email should not be sent out if the 10-day response window falls within the break period between terms. - 2.
-The applicable common course numbering form developed by the Department of Academic and Student Affairs must be completed for all additions, changes and deletions of undergraduate courses.
-In addition, the applicable form must be completed for any changes to existing course prefixes, numbers, titles or credits. - a.
+- 1. The applicable common course numbering forms must be completed for all additions, changes, and deletions of undergraduate courses.
+In addition, the applicable form must be completed for any changes to existing course prefixes, numbers, titles, or credits. - a.
 Every institution must be contacted to review the course.
 The point of contact for course review must be the academic administrator over the discipline or the registrar or institutional designee if there is no academic administrator.
-In circulating the form for review, it will be determined if the course is common or unique, and a title and number will be agreed upon for inclusion on the form. - b.
+In circulating the form and required documentation for review, it will be determined if the course is common or unique, and a title and number will be agreed upon for inclusion on the form. - b.
 The course information provided by the originating institution for review must include a copy of the syllabus or course outline and a course description. - c.
-The originating institution will submit the completed form, the course syllabus or course outline, and a copy of the notification email along with all responses to System Administration, Department of Academic and Student Affairs. - d.
-If a common course prefix, number, title, or credits cannot be agreed upon, the course will be reviewed by the appropriate System-Wide Discipline Committee established by the Articulation Coordinating Committee pursuant to Title 4, Chapter 14, Section 14 of the Handbook.
-If the System-Wide Discipline Committee does not reach agreement, the course will be referred for review to the Articulation Coordinating Committee for resolution. - 3.
-The Department of Academic and Student Affairs shall: - a.
-Develop and maintain a common course numbering form for additions, changes and deletions. - b.
-Maintain a common course numbering master file that will include all NSHE undergraduate courses, both common and unique. - c.
-Review common course numbering form submissions to determine if all criteria have been met. - i.
-If all criteria have not been met, the contact person for the originating institution must be notified within 14 business days.
+The originating institution will submit the completed form, the course syllabus or course outline, and a copy of the notification email along with all responses to the Department of Academic and Student Affairs. - d.
+If a common course prefix, number, title, or credits cannot be agreed upon, the course will be reviewed by the appropriate System-Wide Discipline Committee established by the Articulation Coordinating Committee pursuant to Board Policy (Title 4, Chapter 14).
+If the System-Wide Discipline Committee does not reach agreement, the course will be referred for review to the Articulation Coordinating Committee for resolution. - 2.
+The Department of Academic and Student Affairs shall review common course numbering form submissions to determine if all criteria have been met. - a.
+If all criteria have not been met, the contact person for the originating institution must be notified within 14 business days. - b.

-- ii.
 If all criteria have been met, the contact person listed on the form for each institution must be notified within 14 business days and the common course numbering file must be updated.
-If the contact person is not the registrar, the Department will also notify the registrar at the institution and any other designee for whom the institution has requested notification. - 4.
-Institutions shall: - a.
+If the contact person is not the registrar, the Department will also notify the registrar at the institution and any other designee for whom the institution has requested notification.

+- 3. Institutions shall: - a.
 Establish procedures reviewing new courses; proposed changes to courses, course number, prefix, or credits; and proposed deletion of courses, and for participation in the common course numbering system-wide review process. - b.
-Respond within 10 business days to a notification received from another institution regarding proposed additions, changes or deletions to common course numbering.
+Respond within 10 business days to a notification received from another institution regarding proposed additions, changes, or deletions to common course numbering.
 If a response is not received from an institution within 10 business days of submitting a request, it will be assumed that the response is affirmative.
 The 10 business day response window is not applicable during break periods between terms (May 15 through August 15 and December 15 through January 20).
 If the 10 business day response window falls after May 15 or December 15, the response time will be extended until 10 business days after August 15 or January 20, as applicable. - c.
-Not include any additions or changes to undergraduate course prefixes, numbers, titles, and/or credits in class schedules or catalogs until written approval is received from the NSHE Department of Academic and Student Affairs.
+Not include any additions or changes to undergraduate course prefixes, numbers, titles, and/or credits in class schedules or catalogs until written approval is received from the Department of Academic and Student Affairs.